Moosieus/UniRecover/README.md

 ```

 ## Benchmarking
 The following benchmark demonstrates how UniRecover leverages sub binaries, only allocating the indexes of illegal bytes.
-See the `/benchmarking` in the repo for details.
+See the benchmarking folder in the repo for details.

 ```
 Name                                  ips        average  deviation         median         99th %